 Today, the Ontario city remains a popular, if gaudy, mecca for tourists.
 Most visitors arrive by car or tour bus.
 While the town has a railway station and passenger service through VIA Rail, it’s not widely used by tourists.
 The city itself is home to over 82,000 people, but its metro area accounts for almost 400,000 residents.

-How Much is Car Insurance in Niagara Falls Ontario
+How Much Does Car Insurance Cost in Niagara Falls

 |Quote Date||Average Auto Insurance Cost in Niagara Falls*|